 The three major nerves that run from the arm into the hand are the ulnar, radial, and median nerves.
 The nerves are responsible for contracting and moving specific muscles and also give us sensations of touching something.
 The nerves are also responsible for feeling pain, heat or cold.

-COMMON HAND/WRIST CONDITIONS
+COMMON HAND/WRIST/ELBOW CONDITIONS

 - Arthritis of the hand